syncfusion-content/blazor-docs/blazor/datagrid/row-template.md

 ## Limitations

 Row template feature is not compatible with all the features which are available in datagrid and it has limited features support.
-Here we have listed out the features which are compatible with row template feature.
+The features that are compatible with the row template feature are listed below.

 * Filtering
 * Paging